-Ergonomics in the workplace represents the science of designing and organising a workspace in such a way that it meets the needs, capabilities and, limitations of a worker.
-An ergonomically designed office helps you avoid discomfort and fatigue, both of which can highly affect the quality of your work.
+Ergonomics in the workplace represents the science of designing and organising a workspace.
+It is in such a way that it meets the needs, capabilities and, limitations of a worker.
+An ergonomically designed office helps you avoid discomfort and fatigue.
+Both of which can highly affect the quality of your work.

 Choose a proper office desk